random-wizard/phase-four/markdown/phase-four-combined.md

 the temperate of a flame, create a wall of fire like a force field, etc.

-Water: The character can manipulate water to attack, create walls of water that act as armour, lift objects, etc
+Water: The character can manipulate water to attack, create walls of water that act as armour, lift objects, etc.

 Elemental/Energy Effects
 ------------------------